Android SESSION REPLAY¶

 Prerequisites¶

-- Ensure you have set up and initialized the FTSdk RUM configuration, and enabled View monitoring collection.
+- Ensure that you have set up and initialized the FTSdk RUM configuration and enabled View monitoring collection.

-- Android Session Replay is currently an alpha feature, requiring the use of
+- Android Session Replay is currently an alpha feature and requires using

 ft-sdk:1.7.0